davehasagithub/slidewsl/NOTES.md

 - The `.angular` folder can quickly chew up lots of space.
 Either disable cli caching or purge this folder periodically.
 - Symlinks (such as from $HOME to /mnt) are possible, but currently not advised.
 - The mount is controlled by the `disk-image` systemd service.
-- When unmounting or rebuilding WSL2:
+- To unmount for backup or rebuild:
+  - Use `sudo systemctl stop disk-image`, then `exit`, and `wsl --shutdown`.
-  - Be sure to stop IntelliJ, because:
+  - Be sure to stop IntelliJ first, because:
     - It will attempt to create files under the mount folder when the image isn't mounted.
     - It can also create files as root before the default user is set, thereby causing user provisioning to fail.
-  - Bring down Docker containers, or their processes might be killed.
+  - Bring down Docker containers first, or their processes might be killed when unmounting.
 - It's unclear if systemd shuts down gracefully when Windows shuts down or reboots:
   [8939](https://github.com/microsoft/WSL/discussions/11225),
   [11225](https://github.com/microsoft/WSL/issues/8939).